modernmt/modernmt/README.md

 Notes:
 To run Evaluate you need internet connection for Google Translate API and the Matecat post-editing Effort API.
 MMT comes with a limited Google Translate API key.

-Matecat kindly provide unlimited fair usage access to their API to MMT users.
+Matecat kindly provides unlimited-fair-usage, access to their API to MMT users.

 You can select your Google Translate API Key by typing:
 ```